-“Hello, I want to ask for a short term.
+“Hello, I want to ask for a short meeting.
 At your home, if possible.
-I will adapt to the term.
+I will adjust to the date.
 Thank you.”

 This is what Kočner wrote to Mamojka in June 2018, shortly before 20:00, the Denník N daily reported.

 Mamojka replied that he was in Košice, but they could meet after his return.